Yoon-Choi/Analog-to-MIDI-Convert-System/README.md

 However, one song contains both low and high notes.
 In order to optimize the results, different STFT parameters were applied according to the frequency.

+6. Challenging
+6.1.
+Eliminated signal
+In the case of a song with a piano damper, it was not possible to properly divide the window because the energy of the previous note continues as a liaison is formed.
+The resulting MIDI file also had many errors.

+6.2.
+STFT parameter change according to frequency
+When the STFT input parameter is set differently according to the frequency, a low note has a high frequency resolution / low time resolution, and a high note has a low frequency resolution / high time resolution.
+Due to the difference in time resolution, the synchro of the low and high notes is subtly different.
+If the purpose of listening to music is like an audio file, it sounds a bit annoying.
+However, if a MIDI file is used for music analysis and notation, there is no problem because the time difference between pitches is very small.

+6.3.
+MIDI Components - Velocity(Intensity of notes)
+when using our devised algorithm, the result is a MIDI file consisted of notes of constant Velocity. but there is a difference between input Audio format file in terms of the intensity of the notes changes in time

+Ⅲ. conclusion
+ As mentioned in the introduction, the currently used Audio to MIDI converting system has many limitations in removing harmonics accurately.
+However, if you create a MIDI file after removing the harmonics through the dynamic window algorithm, you can get a midi file of accurate information and get a MIDI result without errors.

+This project is expected to generate a lot of demand in places that require accurate MIDI files, such as composing or editing music.
+Also, based on MIDI files with accurate information, it could be utilized to creating songs in rhythm games or through various electronic instruments